 Kindergarten teacher Marie Fomengia also says that kids this age love showing off their knowledge.
 “They love trying to write and draw pictures,” says Fomengia.
 “They like counting numbers, rote counting, they really have fun doing it.”

 Fomengia also suggests offering this age group a chance to play matching games, especially matching objects to numbers.
 A number of free websites allow parents to print fun and educational games.
-Pre-Kinders and File Folder Farm are great places to get FREE activities for kids this age.
+Pre-Kinders and Montessori Nature are great places to get FREE activities for kids this age.

 Activity idea: Since most kids this age love school, encourage their excitement.
 Invite some of your children’s friends over for an afternoon of “spring break school.”
 Let them plan a “lesson” and then teach it to each other.
 Support them by providing materials such as construction paper, pencils and plain paper.
 Create a make-shift board with white paper taped together and put it up on a wall; just make sure they know to draw only on the paper – and use washable markers.
 If a lot of friends are out of town, kids this age also have enough of an imagination to teach a classroom full of stuffed animals or dolls.
 Encourage your children to play with purpose, but make sure it is a child-directed play.
 It is important for this age group to feel like they have control.
 Playtime is a perfect chance to give them the reins.